 The Chancellor and the Provost & Executive Vice Chancellor grant authority to the Office of Student Rights & Responsibilities to resolve alleged violations of the Honor Code by Students.
-SRR is responsible for reviewing and evaluating Reports, assigning Alleged Policy Violations, investigating the incident(s), assessing findings, assigning status and educational Outcomes, and resolution of the incident.
+SRR is responsible for reviewing and evaluating Reports, assigning alleged violations of SRR Community Standards and/or University Policies, reviewing the incident(s), assessing findings, assigning status and educational Outcomes, and resolution of the incident.
 The Director of SRR may delegate this authority, or portions thereof, as necessary to maintain efficiency or address conflicts of interest.
 The SRR process is educational and provides Students the opportunity to learn from their choices and actions and wherever possible repair any harm, restore trust, and acknowledge the impact of their choices and actions.

-For alleged violations of the Honor Code by members of the University Community who are not Students, the following policies and procedures govern:
+For alleged violations of University Policy by members of the University Community who are not Students, the following policies and procedures govern:

-- For faculty members: The University's Policies and Procedures Relating to Faculty Appointment, Promotion, and Tenure - For non-faculty employees: The University of Denver Employee Handbook - For trustees or the Chancellor: The By-Laws or other Board policies of the University of Denver
+- For faculty members: The University's Policies and Procedures Relating to Faculty Appointment, Promotion, and Tenure - For non-faculty employees: Please see the applicable employment policy in the policy library - For trustees or the Chancellor: The By-Laws or other Board policies of the University of Denver

-If there is any conflict or dispute concerning which policies and procedures govern the enforcement of the Honor Code, the following University Officials shall resolve the conflict or dispute:
+If there is any conflict or dispute concerning which SRR Community Standards, policies and/or procedures govern the enforcement of the Honor Code, the following University Officials shall resolve the conflict or dispute:

-- Regarding faculty: The Provost & Executive Vice Chancellor - Regarding non-faculty employees: The Vice Chancellor for Human Resources

-• Regarding trustees or the Chancellor: The Board of Trustees
+- Regarding faculty: The Provost & Executive Vice Chancellor - Regarding non-faculty employees: The Vice Chancellor for Human Resources - Regarding trustees or the Chancellor: The Board of Trustees

-For alleged violations of the Honor Code by individuals who are not University Community members (e.g. visitors and guests), the Vice Chancellor for Student Affairs designates the Office of Student Rights & Responsibilities and the Department of Campus Safety to consult regarding further action to recommend to the Vice Chancellor for Student Affairs.
+For alleged violations of the Honor Code by individuals who are not University Community members (e.g. Guests), the Vice Chancellor for Student Affairs designates the Office of Student Rights & Responsibilities and the Department of Campus Safety to consult regarding further action to recommend to the Vice Chancellor for Student Affairs.

-If there is any conflict or dispute concerning which policies and procedures govern in the enforcement of the Honor Code regarding non-University Community members, the Vice Chancellor for Student Affairs or their designee shall resolve the conflict or dispute.
+If there is any conflict or dispute concerning which policies and procedures govern in the enforcement of the Honor Code regarding non-University Community members, the Vice Chancellor for Student Affairs shall resolve the conflict or dispute.